ralish/bash-script-template/BACKLOG.md

 ## 0) GLITCHES

-- For docker projects like alpine, I there is a conflict defining a where version like 3.11.2 doesn't work because alpine 3.11.2 is not a thing.
+To double check: no hardcoded custom values should exist bashlava.sh anymore.
+They are all in the Dockerfile.

 ## 1) NEXT FEATURES

-Produce new videos:
+Create videos tutorials:
 	- since `deploy` is simpler and without `m`

-ADD Var into Dockerfile
-	- bashlaval_executable
-	- local_path
-	- etc.

 Don't write tmp files onto disk!
 	- App_update_changelog:
 	- help
 	- App_glow

-fct wip-sync-origin-from-upstream

 ADD `list-all` to see fat from add-on

+FCT wip-sync-origin-from-upstream

 add-on example: mining